This could be one of the most interesting findings in diabetes research in decades.

 A Promising Future

-This is the first real evidence that beta cell function can be restored safely and sustainably.
-Although the treatment is still in early phases, the science is highly promising.
+This is the first time we have seen that we can restore safely and sustainably beta cell function.
+While the treatment is still in early days, the science is extremely promising.

-This progress is a reminder of what’s possible when research targets the root cause of disease not just the symptoms.
-It also reinforces a timeless truth: when the body is given the right instructions, it knows how to heal.
+This progress is an example of what is possible when research strives to get at the root cause of disease, and not merely at the symptoms.
+It also underscores a perennial truth: When the body is offered the proper instructions, it knows what to do to heal.

-Share this breakthrough with a friend or family member who’s living with diabetes
+Share this Innovation with a friend or family member with diabetes

-Ready to start your health journey?
+Ready to begin your health journey?
 Click Here